 Can You Fish Wire Through Insulated Wall with RetroFoam?

 RetroFoam injection foam insulation is actually softer and more pliable than open cell spray foam.

 Its composition makes it the easiest of the three foam insulation types mentioned in this article to work with.
 This material is delicate enough to push the wire through without any hesitation.

-In most cases, you can fish a wire through an insulated wall depending on the type of existing foam insulation that is in there.
+In most cases, you can repair your plumbing or fish a wire through an insulated wall depending on the type of existing foam insulation that is in there.

 The best way to tackle this kind of project is to know exactly what kind of foam insulation is in your existing walls.
-That way, if you have to hire an electrician, you’ll be able to find one that has worked with the material before.
+That way, if you have to hire an electrician or plumber, you’ll be able to find one that has worked with the material before.

 If you’d like to learn more about RetroFoam insulation and dispel some more myths, check out the Learning Center on our website.